Ski mountaineering

 Ski mountaineering (abbreviated to skimo) is a skiing discipline that involves climbing mountains either on skis or carrying them, depending on the steepness of the ascent, and then descending on skis.
-There are two major categories of equipment used, free-heel Telemark skis and skis based on Alpine skis, where the heel is free for ascents, but is fixed during descent.
+There are two major categories of equipment used: free-heel Telemark skis and skis based on Alpine skis, where the heel is free for ascents, but is fixed during descent.
 The discipline may be practiced recreationally or as a competitive sport.

 Competitive ski mountaineering is typically a timed racing event that follows an established trail through challenging winter alpine terrain while passing through a series of checkpoints.
 Racers climb and descend under their own power using backcountry skiing equipment and techniques.
 More generally, ski mountaineering is an activity that variously combines ski touring, Telemark, backcountry skiing, and mountaineering.

+Ski mountaineering is set to make its debut as an Olympic Games event in the 2026 Winter Olympics.

 History

 Military patrol was an official event at the 1924 Winter Olympics, followed by demonstration events at the 1928 Winter Olympics, in 1936 and in 1948.
 Military patrol is considered to be a predecessor of the biathlon.